pittcsc/pittcswiki/src/guides/career/general-college-advice.md

 We have a comprehensive [resume guide](https://pittcs.wiki/career/resume/) that will help make your resume stand out.
 Here's the basics:
 * Use online builders like [flowcv.io](https://flowcv.io/) to easily make a beautiful resume
 * Don't sell yourself short: include your personal projects, non-relevant work (eg. camp counselor, retail, bussing tables), and awards!
-* Try to write strong bullets: focus on the impact of your work not the actual day-to-day activites.
+* Try to write strong bullets: focus on the impact of your work not the actual day-to-day activities.

-CSC has a #resume-review channel where people often get feedback on their resume from.
+CSC has a **#resume-review** channel where people often get feedback on their resume from.
 If you have any concerns, be sure to include yours there!

 #### Learn the Fundamentals
 Make sure you know and understand the fundamentals of how CS students get jobs.
 It boils down to three parts: